The bill establishes requirements and procedures for law enforcement's use of facial recognition technology and mandates training by 2025.

 Key Provisions

-- Establishes requirements for the use of facial recognition technology by law enforcement.
+- Establishes requirements for law enforcement's use of facial recognition technology.

-- Requires annual reporting by law enforcement agencies using facial recognition technology by February 1.
+- Requires annual reporting on facial recognition technology usage by February 1.

 Latest Legislative Action